ITV to pay up to $800 mln for U.S. reality TV producer

 The British broadcaster said in February that it was on the hunt for acquisitions in the U.S. and Britain after it posted an increase in revenue and issued a special dividend for shareholders.

-The company saw a 20 percent rise in revenue in 2013 to 857 million pounds following the acquisition of four production companies.
+The company saw a 20 percent rise in revenue in 2013 to 857 million pounds ($1454.18 million) following the acquisition of four production companies.

 ITV will make an initial cash payment of $360 million for 80 percent controlling stake of Leftfield Entertainment, with the total fee rising to $800 million for the whole of the company after three to five years if the studio’s earnings reach at least $130 million a year.